mathesar-foundation/mathesar-wiki/jobs/2022-06-localization-engineer.md

 - Collaborating with our designer to identify and fix design issues with localized UI
 - Creating and implementing a plan to localize product documentation
 - Improving Mathesar by building new features and fixing bugs as needed
-- Occasionally attending video calls between 12:00-15:30 UTC (21:00-23:30 JST) for:
+- Occasionally attending video calls between 12:00-15:30 UTC for:
 	- meetings focused on a specific agenda
 	- team events
-- Helping with community building work (especially in Japan), including:
+- Helping with community building work including:
-	- participating in CIT Henkaku Center activities
-	- organizing or attending meetups and hackathons
-	- finding opportunities to collaborate with other projects and organizations
+	- mentoring new contributors
+  - reviewing pull requests and new issues
   - writing documentation
-	- working directly with Japanese-speaking users

 ## About you
-- You're an excellent communicator in both Japanese and English,
+- You're an excellent communicator in English,
 	- you can explain ideas quickly, clearly, and comprehensively in writing
 	- you are verbally fluent
 - You have strong JavaScript development skills